babase package

 Set the intent for the app.

 Intent defines what the app is trying to do at a given time.
 This call is asynchronous; the intent switch will happen in the logic thread in the near future.
-If set_intent is called repeatedly before the change takes place, the final intent to be set will be used.
+If this is called repeatedly before the change takes place, the final intent to be set will be used.

 property ui_v1: UIV1AppSubsystem